What is the Living Building Challenge?

 Over the last decade, the LBC grew so much that it forced a reorganization of the Cascadia Green Building Council.
 An umbrella nonprofit called the International Living Future Institute now operates Cascadia, as well as a suite of certification programs and transparency labels that are tied to the LBC.
 Among those programs:

-LBC Full Certification: To qualify, a project must meet each of seven broad goals, called “petals,” which consist of a total of 20 narrower requirements, called “imperatives.”
+LBC Full Certification: To qualify, a project must meet each of seven broad goals, called “Petals,” which consist of a total of 20 narrower requirements, called “imperatives.”
 Unlike other LEED and many other green certification systems, LBC employs checklists only minimally; instead it sets firm goals and challenges the owner and the project team to meet them creatively.
-Another difference from other programs: to qualify for certification building must actually demonstrate that it’s meeting the performance standards for a full year of occupancy.
+Another difference from other programs: Before certification, buildings must actually demonstrate that they’re meeting the performance standards for a full year of occupancy.
+In Fall 2019, LBC tans

 Petal Certification: Certain projects may run into complications attaining all the Petals.
 In this case, they may opt to obtain three to six of the petals without attaining full certification.